bobk48/RaspberryPiOS/README.md

 sudo apt install zfs-dkms/bookworm-backports zfsutils-linux/bookworm-backports

-These commands bring you back to the 6.1.X kernel.
+The above commands, as of this date, bring you to the 6.6.20 kernel.

 Old News